stmoreau/GigyaJSsample/README.md

 #### `public` directory

 The `public` directory contains the 2 main html files of this project:
 - `a.html` is the starting screen.
-In this screen the user is able to select the social login that he would like to use to sign in.
+In this screen the user is able to select the social login that she would like to use to sign in.
 - `b.html` contains useful information about the user, gathered from the login process.
 In addition to that in this screen the user is able to share a post and logout using Gigya's API.
 The `public` directory also contains a `styles` directory with the css needed which is used in the `html` files.
 Lastly the `public` directory contains the genrated javascript that is being used in the `html` files.